smithy-lang/smithy/docs/source/1.0/spec/core/traits.rst

          - Description
        * - name
          - ``string``
          - Name of the resource property to bind the member to.
+This field MUST be specified.

 By default, top-level input or output shape members are bound to the resource property with the same name.
 In situations where this isn't possible, this